Compare Brighton hotels with TravelSupermarket. Book the best room. Check in. Relax. It’s time to Travel Super in Brighton...

 The nightlife here is great and there are plenty of top eateries, trendy bars and late-night clubs.
-A stay in Brighton also includes the possibility of visiting the beautiful surrounding areas of the Downs and other fantastic landscapes that pepper the entire county of Sussex.
+A stay in Brighton also includes the possibility of visiting the nearby Downs and other fantastic landscapes that pepper the entire county of Sussex.

-From budget hotels run by the big chains to luxury five-star hotels, Brighton caters for every type of visitor...
+From budget guesthouses to luxury five-star hotels, Brighton caters for every type of visitor...

-Brighton is a hugely diverse and multicultural city that somehow manages to successfully combine a bohemian cool with traditional classicism.
-The hotels in Brighton tend to reflect this.
-Of course, the seafront is lined with perhaps the finest hotels in the city, including the famous Grand Hotel, The Brighton Metropole and the Queens Hotel.
-There is easy rail access to London and line service to Portsmouth and Southampton.
+Brighton is a diverse, multicultural city that somehow manages to successfully combine bohemian cool with traditional classicism.
+Hotels in Brighton tend to reflect this.
+But the seafront is the place to find the finest, historic hotels in the city, including the famous Grand Hotel, the Brighton Metropole and Queens Hotel.

-However, if you prefer something off the main seafront and a little more central, either the Premier Inn or the Jurys Inn are ideal, especially for those on a relatively limited budget.
-Located on North Street, the Premier Inn is right in the middle of just about everything, while the Jurys Inn is located in the trendy Seven Dials area, which is home to some of the finest restaurants in the city.
+Further into the city centre, the Premier Inn on North Street is right in the middle of just about everything, and the Jurys Inn in the trendy Seven Dials area is close to some of the finest restaurants in the city.

 Top five attractions

-Enjoy fish and chips, candy floss and a stick of rock at iconic Brighton Pier.
+Tuck into fish and chips, candyfloss and a stick of rock at iconic Brighton Pier.
 With rides and attractions, arcades and restaurants, all the family can enjoy a traditional day out.

 The Royal Pavilion

-Visit the original home of George lV.
-Extravagant and opulent, you can step back in time and see the lavish banqueting room, music room, royal bedrooms and great kitchen.
+Visit the original home of George IV.
+Extravagant and opulent, you can step back in time and see the lavish banqueting room, the music room, and the royal bedrooms.

 With its buzzing atmosphere and vibrant collection of independent shops, restaurants and bars, visitors can spend hours looking round this quirky area of Brighton.

-Take in fabulous panoramic views of the coastline from your elevated position aboard the Brighton Wheel.
+Take in fabulous panoramic views of the coastline from your elevated position (50 metres above sea level) aboard the Brighton Wheel.

-Sand Sculpture Festival; April; Black Rock Brighton: Prepare to be wowed by fantastic creations made out of sand.
+Sand Sculpture Festival; April; Black Rock Brighton: Prepare to be wowed by fantastic creations made from sand.
 World-class artists gather at this exciting exhibition and lead workshops, live demonstrations and guided tours.

-Brighton Fringe; May/June; throughout the city: With more than 3,000 performances, visitors to the Brighton Fringe can enjoy four weeks of theatre, comedy, cabaret, concerts and street performances.
+Brighton Fringe; May/June; throughout the city: With more than 3,000 performances during the festival, the Brighton Fringe is packed with four weeks of theatre, comedy, cabaret, concerts and street acts.